 3M Ordered to Pay $9.1 Million to U.S. Defense Logistics Agency

 3M was able to win a U.S. military contract and receive payment by falsifying information.
-The company was supposed to certify that their dual-end combat earplugs were properly tested in order to meet military standards.
-However, internal company testing showed that the earplugs did not meet these requirement.
+The company was supposed to certify that its dual-end combat earplugs were properly tested to meet military standards.
+However, internal company testing showed that the earplugs did not meet these requirements.
 The company illegally certified their effectiveness anyway.

-The issue of 3M’s defective combat earplugs first came to light in a False Claims Act lawsuit brought against the company by a competitor – Moldex-Metric, Inc. In the process of developing their own combat earplugs, Moldex-Metric soon realized that 3M had not been able to create a quality product and had thus falsified data submitted to the U.S. military.
+The issue of 3M’s defective combat earplugs first came to light in a False Claims Act lawsuit brought against the company by a competitor – Moldex-Metric, Inc. While developing their own combat earplugs, Moldex-Metric soon realized that 3M had not been able to create a quality product and had thus falsified data submitted to the U.S. military.